devmichaelvanin/100DaysOfCode/README.md

 Day 7: Function statements, function expressions, callback functions, and higher-order functions in JavaScript.
 Day 8: Hoisting, array callback methods 'forEach' and 'map', arrow functions, and implicit returns in JavaScript.
 Day 9: Array methods 'find', 'filter', 'every', 'some', and 'sort' in JavaScript.
 Day 10: Array method 'reduce' in JavaScript.
+Also built a piano app using HTML, CSS and JavaScript that plays the notes of a piano when home row keys are pressed on the keyboard.